lizlove/tender-buttons/README.md

 [tender-buttons.com](http://www.tender-buttons.com/)

 Landing page and contact form for Digital Preservation Consultancy.
-Built using React, Redux, and React Router.

 ## About Tender Buttons
 We recover data from obsolete formats and help you plan for the long-term preservation of your digital information.
 We work in all formats including:
   * audio
   * documents